ooz/blog/2022/on-mastery.md

 * Stone and paintings last long time, even longer than the language that is used to write the hieroglyphs!
 * Air-tight interlocking sandstone is awesome and very rigid!
 * Air-tight locked rooms and darkness breed deadly fungus and when opened you get very sick and die
+* Since the construction is so timeless, maybe important information wasn't encoded in language, but in architecture?

-Did the pharaohs have a bad intention bury
+Did the pharaohs have a bad intention bury their builders with them?
 We don't know!
 Maybe it doesn't matter, either!

 ---